methodicalcloud/everythingshouldbevirtual.com/_posts/2013/2013-08-21-veeam-backup-and-replication-v7.md

 ---
   title: Veeam Backup and Replication v7
   date: 2013-08-21 16:45:42
+excerpt: "As you may or may not be aware of is that Veeam Backup and Replication v7 was released last week.
+I am definitely looking forward to getting into the..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 As you may or may not be aware of is that [Veeam](http://www.veeam.com "http\://www.veeam.com") Backup and Replication v7 was released last week.
 I am definitely looking forward